sateigashira/Airsoft_Implementation/README.md

-# Airsoft_Implementation
+# Airsoft Implementation
 This project is a similar design of the game "Keep talking and nobody explodes" but implemented on a raspberry pi and to be used for airsoft battles/events.

+Your raspberry pi should be set up with an LCD touch screen, or small keyboard and mouse.
 The game works as follows.

-Your raspberry pi should be set up with an LCD touch screen, or small keyboard and mouse.
 Before the start of the airsoft match, place the "bomb" ie the raspberry pi in any location on the map.
 The opposing team will need to find, and go through several tests to disarm the fake "bomb" before the timer runs out.

 How to use: